Arya1011/Open-CV-Face-Recognition/README.md

 # Open-CV-Face-Recognition
 Built using Python,Open-CV.
 Stores Facial Data in a Local Repo and Uses KNN(K nearest Neighbours Algorithm) for classification.
-Haarcascade classfifier is used which is a pre-trained model used for face detection.
+Haarcascade classifier is used which is a pre-trained model used for face detection.